GitGuardian/ggshield/README.md

 1. Do not forget to `chmod +x .git/hooks/pre-receive`
 1. Either set an environment variable machine wide `GITGUARDIAN_API_KEY` or set it in the `.git/hooks/pre-receive` as instructed in the sample file.

-**How do I add ignored matches and use a custom config in this pre-receive hook?**
+**How do I add ignored matches and use a custom configuration in this pre-receive hook?**

 - Create a `gitguardian.yaml` somewhere in the system.
-An example config file is available [here](.gitguardian.example.yml)
+An example configuration file is available [here](.gitguardian.example.yml)
 - Replace in the pre-receive hook
   ```shell
   ggshield secret scan pre-receive